Ganesh4721/Tic-Tac-Toe-using-java/README.md

 ## 🎉 Acknowledgements <a name = "acknowledgement"></a>
-- Hat tip to anyone whose code was used
-- Inspiration
-- References
+- References from different Websites.
+- Mentor Support.